fufu70/Sequential-Representation-Generation/README.md

 $ node index.js "*" "[8,8,8,8,8]"
 ```

 To limit or add to the list of operations possible simply provide an array of string operations inside of a string as the 3rd parameter.
-By default the operations are `"['||', '*', '^', '-', '+']"`
+By default the operations are `"['||', '*', '^', '-', '+']"`.
+The functions are defined by the [expr-eval](https://github.com/silentmatt/expr-eval) npm libraries [Binary operaters](https://github.com/silentmatt/expr-eval/blob/master/src/parser.js#L73).

 ```
 $ node index.js "*" "[1,2,3,4,5,6,7,8,9]" "['-', '+']"